Twitter launches disappearing 'fleets' worldwide

-(Reuters) - Twitter Inc said on Tuesday it was globally launching tweets that disappear after 24 hours, similar to the stories feature that is popular on Snapchat and Facebook’s photo-sharing app Instagram.
+(Reuters) - Twitter Inc TWTR.N said on Tuesday it was globally launching tweets that disappear after 24 hours, similar to the stories feature that is popular on Snapchat SNAP.N and Facebook's FB.O photo-sharing app Instagram.

 Twitter has previously announced its plan for these ephemeral tweets, dubbed “fleets”, and tested the feature in Brazil, Italy, India, and South Korea.